 - You can paint all or just some of the features on your mold.

-- Here I started by painting the mouth with bright pink coating.
+- Here I started by painting the mouth with bright pink chocolate.

-- Dip a paintbrush into the coating and dab it into the indentation on the candy mold.
+- Dip a paintbrush into the chocolate and dab it into the indentation on the candy mold.

-- Add more coating to your brush as needed to fill in the entire indented area.
+- Add more chocolate to your brush as needed to fill in the entire indented area.

 By dabbing the chocolate (as seen at the top of the picture) you will end up with a nice opaque area.
 If you brush the chocolate on (bottom of the picture), it will harden, streak, and leave you with a see-through area.